EARLY ENGLISH KINGS

 s (a019);

-King Edward of Wessex (w024) conquered East Anglia in 917 and united the kingdoms of East Anglia and Wessex.
+King Edward of Wessex (w024) conquered East Anglia in 917 and

 No. Ruled King's name and relations